austinfrommoh/odin-recipes/README.md

     4. In index.html, add link to recipe page - Complete Iteration 3: Recipe Page Content - In Progress
     1. Add image of finished dish under h1 - Complete
-    2. Add description heading followed by paragraph describing recipe
+    2. Add description heading followed by paragraph describing recipe - Complete
-    3. Under the description, add ingredients heading with unordered list of ingredients
+    3. Under the description, add ingredients heading with unordered list of ingredients - Complete
-    4. Under ingredients list, add steps heading with ordered list of steps for making the dish Iteration 4: Add More Recipes
+    4. Under ingredients list, add steps heading with ordered list of steps for making the dish - Complete Iteration 4: Add More Recipes
     1. Add two more recipes with identical page structure as the one created in iteration 3
     2. Link new recipes on index page, putting all as unordered list